Acolyte03/My-Queue/README.md

 ---Insert stuff here---

 ## Credits
-Made by Aeryk Andrews, Allie Stewart, Chris Valada, and Devon Capps. </br>
+Made by Aeryk Andrews, Allie Stewart, Chris Valada, and Devan Capps. </br>

 ## Licenses
 Please refer to the LICENSE in the repository. </br>